Politics of Sicily: Provinces

 Sicily was divided in nine provinces, which were a traditional form of local administration in the region.
 Socialist and Christian-democratic ideas had an early diffusion in quite all the provinces around World War I. After the Fascist parenthesis, left-wing parties found their strongholds in central agricultural provinces, especially in the Province of Enna, but they didn't succeed in local elections, while Christian Democracy obtained high scores in others parts of the Region.

-On 19 March 2013 the Sicilian Regional Assembly decided to turn them into Free Associations of Municipalities (Liberi consorzi tra comuni).
-Finally, on 30 July 2015 the Regional Assembly approved a law which put into force the Free Associations of Municipalities, regulating their functions and abolishing definitively the nine historical provinces.
+On 19 March 2013 the Sicilian Regional Assembly decided to turn them into Free Municipal Consortiums (Liberi consorzi comunali).
+Finally, on 30 July 2015 the Regional Assembly approved a law which put into force the municipal consortiums, regulating their functions and abolishing definitively the nine historical provinces.
 The same law created the new Metropolitan Cities of Palermo, Messina and Catania.